List of United States Navy aircraft wings: Disestablished Navy Air Wings

 The tables below list wings which have been disestablished.
-Included in the tables are no longer used former designations of disestablished and current wings.
+Included in the tables are no longer used former designations of both disestablished and current wings.

 Disestablished Carrier Air Groups/Carrier Air Wings 1938 to present

 On 1 July 1938 the first five Carrier Air Groups were established.
 They were the Lexington Air Group, the Saratoga Air Group, the Ranger Air Group, the Yorktown Air Group and the Enterprise Air Group (aircraft had operated from the Navy's first aircraft carrier, USS Langley from January 1923 to June 1936 but in October 1936 she was converted to a seaplane tender).
-Between 1 July 1938 and the end of World War II approximately 88 more airwings were established.
+Between 1 March 1942 and the end of World War II approximately 88 more airwings were established.
 To the present day there have been a total of 133 Carrier Air Groups (called Carrier Air Wings since 20 December 1963) established, only nine of which still exist as Carrier Air Wings.
 A tenth wing still exists as the U.S. Navy Reserve's Tactical Support Wing which is now a land based functional wing.

 During the course of a single Carrier Air Group/Carrier Air Wing's existence it may have been identified by more than one designation.
 The inverse is also true in that a single designation (such as CVG-15) could have been used for multiple different Carrier Air Groups/Carrier Air Wings over time.
 For example, there were three carrier air groups which were designated CVG-15 at some point in each of their existence and none of those three groups were related to each other.
 The first was a Second World War group which existed as CVG-15 from 1 September 1942 to 30 October 1945.
 The second was a Carrier Air Group which was established in 1945 as CVG-153, it was redesignated CVAG-15 on 15 November 1946, then again redesignated as CVG-15 on 1 September 1948 and disestablished on 1 December 1949.
 The third was established as CVG-15 on 5 April 1951, redesignated CVW-15 on 20 December 1963 and disestablished on 31 March 1995.
 The lineage of a Carrier Air Group/Carrier Air Wing does not follow the designation, it follows the Group/Wing regardless of the designation.

-Of the 133 Carrier Air Groups/Carrier Air Wings which have ever existed, 100 have been identified by a single designation, 17 have been identified by two designations, seven by three designations, six by four designations and three by five designations.
+Of the 133 Carrier Air Groups/Carrier Air Wings, Air Task Groups and Antisubmarine Carrier Air Groups which have ever existed, 100 have been identified by a single designation, 17 have been identified by two designations, seven by three designations, six by four designations and three by five designations.